Two things help us find the best paint for artists. Then we can select the colors for our palette.

 Paints made with only one pigment mix well and produce clean color mixtures.

-Painting is all about color and we want clean, clear colors.
+Painting is all about color and clean, clear colors are beautiful.

 We have selected either artist or student paint.
 We have found single pigment or mixed pigment paints.